LITHUANIAN LITERATURE TODAY

 But after all this has been said about the historical situation, it is quite understandable that one of the main themes for contemporary writers is literature itself.
 Having missed the natural postwar literary developments in Western culture, with Socialist Realism forced on the arts as the only acceptable style, do we now try to catch up?
 Do we skip it altogether?
 Do we come up with something completely new?
 Do we have something interesting to offer: to ourselves, to our readers, and to the world?

 The result of such reflections is prolific experimentation.
 Poets are trying their hand at writing novels, journalists and columnists write books, and some writers boldly suggest ‘shooting the narrative’.
 Like any series of experiments, these are not always equally successful, but one thing worth mentioning has definitely come out of this.
-The prevailing form in contemporary writing is the non-fiction essay.
+For nearly a decade, the prevailing form in contemporary writing was the non-fiction essay.
 In fact, this is an umbrella term for a variety of short, stylistically literary, but thematically fictional, semi-fictional and even non-fiction writing.
-While some critics feel that this shapeless form has thrived too much and too quickly, obscuring more traditional literary constructions, it has to be acknowledged that such non-committal writing has helped to bring to the fore some very interesting authors, like Giedra Radvilavičiūtė.
+While some critics feel that this shapeless form has thrived too much and too quickly, obscuring more traditional literary constructions, it has to be acknowledged that such non-committal writing has helped some very interesting authors emerge, like Giedra Radvilavičiūtė.
 Another no less important aspect is that it has caught the attention and the interest of the reading public.

 The novel, as everywhere else in the West, is considered to be the most accessible and respectable genre, and the most commercially successful.
-Novellas and short stories are often well written, but they sell poorly, as in other countries.
-But for Lithuanians, the novel is really a bit of a sore point.
-It had to develop basically from scratch, and it is quite natural for it to suffer some childhood illnesses.
-The Aesopian language mentioned above, which is still employed out of habit, has become a disadvantage.
-Without censorship to play with, this complicated game quite simply becomes obscure, remote, and even boring.
-Constructing a plot and developing characters sometimes turns out to be hard work, for which pure inspiration and talent may not be enough, hence the suggestion to ‘shoot the narrative’.
-The novel seems to have matured quite successfully in the last few years, often driven by the younger generation of authors, but what still seems to be lacking (although it is not missed by more high-brow literati) is purely entertaining, low-brow, commercial literature.
-While there have been some attempts at writing mysteries, thrillers and romances, they hardly ever catch on, and they almost always give way to their foreign counterparts.
+Novellas and short stories are often well written, but they sell poorly, as in other countries – although there have been some happy exceptions over the past few years.
+For a while, the novel seemed to be a bit of a sore point for Lithuanians.
+It had to develop basically from scratch, and it was quite natural for it to suffer some childhood illnesses.
+The Aesopian language mentioned abovebecame a disadvantage.
+Without censorship to play with, this complicated game quite simply became obscure, remote, and even boring.
+Constructing a plot and developing characters sometimes turned out to be hard work, for which pure inspiration and talent may not be enough, hence the suggestion to ‘shoot the narrative’. however, the novel seems to have matured quite successfully in the last few years, often driven by the younger generation of authors.
+While Lithuanian generic fiction – like mysteries, thrillers, sci-fi and romance – generally tend to give way to their foreign counterparts, some success has been achieved in this field as well, for instance, by a steampunk novel The Hour of the Wolf by Andrius Tapinas.

 Lithuanians in the world